Polycarbonate Vs Acrylic: Which is Better?

 • It’s easy to fabricate

-• It’s easy to bond Up to 30 times the resistance of glass
+• It’s easy to bond up to 30 times the resistance of glass

 • Stronger than most alternatives whilst offering clarity and visibility